 There's nothing more important than educating the next generation about the environment and sustainability.
 A classroom at Pleasure House Point opens a world of exciting possibilities that will have a ripple effect on the community and beyond for years to come.
 I'm so proud to support this mission.

-The program includes adding a new classroom to the Brock Center.
-The classroom will mirror the Brock Center in both design and function, matching its look and following the same strict sustainability practices that allow the Brock Center to be a world leader in sustainable design and construction.
+The Virginia Beach City Public Schools Environmental Studies Program (see videos below) is based in this new classroom, which mirrors the Brock Center in both design and function, matching its look and following the same strict sustainability practices that allow the Brock Center to be a world leader in sustainable design and construction.